Boy Scouts Secrets Uncovered: Over 12,000 Identified Sexual Assault Victims

 Although Boy Scouts CEO, Michael Surbaugh, has issued many seemingly sincere apologies —even stating that the organization will pay for unlimited counseling sessions for its victims—charges against the organization continue to accumulate.

 The organization is already dealing with several hundred lawsuits and is expected to be hit with more over the next few months.
 The sexual abuse, and the lawsuits arising from it, may bankrupt the Boy Scouts of America.
 Get in touch with one of our Atlanta sexual assault lawyers today.

 A 109-Year Old Organization Crumbling

 The Boy Scouts of America claims that it created the “perversion” files to prevent sexual offenders from volunteering with the organization again.
 They also argue that they implemented thorough background checks on all staff and volunteers and did the best they could to prevent sexual abuse.

-However, as Dr. Warren stated in her testimony, “criminal records checks and sexual offender registries simply based on criminal convictions are inadequate to protect against offenders who have never been arrested or convicted.”
+However, as Dr. Warren stated in her testimony, “Criminal records checks and sexual offender registries simply based on criminal convictions are inadequate to protect against offenders who have never been arrested or convicted.”
 The organization, for decades, has failed to report cases and alert the public.
-For all these years, they’ve kept their files secret at the expense of not only protecting their Scouts, but also the community at large.
+For all these years, they’ve kept their files secret at the expense of not only protecting their Scouts but also the community at large.

-If you or a loved one have been victim to child sexual abuse that occurred within an organization such as Boy Scouts of America, we are sorry to hear it.
+If you or a loved one have been a victim to child sexual abuse that occurred within an organization such as Boy Scouts of America, we are sorry to hear it.
 We hope this article has been helpful.
 You are not alone.